candi-date-xyz/candi-date/README.md

 Candy Date is a HR/Recruiter gamified crypto-currency AI chatbot learning & pre-trained Language Model pre-screening qualifier of job details using conversational natural language.

-🧨WARNING🧨: If you work professional in the recruiting-industry you are playing with disruptive dynamite right now!
+🧨WARNING🧨: If you work as professional in the recruiting-industry you have found disruptive dynamite for technical & engineer job placement!

 ## Who will use Candꭵ.ⅆa𝕥e(®️®️)?
-This is written in a tool & idiomatic venacular built for 𝟚 audiences.
+This is written in an idiomatic venacular built for 𝟚 distinct audiences.

 ### 1. seekErrs